neil7057/all-about-autism/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand
+    1. As a First Time Visitor, I want to easily understand What is Autism.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
+        1. Upon entering the site, users are automatically greeted with a clean and easily readable page with a wealth of quality information about autism.
+        2. There are several sections on the home page with clear infomation about Autism.

     2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.